 - Cook a meal together – My kids LOVE to get in the kitchen and prepare everything from full meals to desserts.
 Occasionally we will split up the cooking for more one-on-one time.
 My son may help me prepare dinner, and then my daughter helps me create a dessert.

 - Snuggle – Sometimes my kids just want to snuggle.
 No TV, no phones, undivided snuggle time on the couch.

 - Run Errands Together – My son has fond memories of going to Target with me to pick up some much-needed items.
 While there we would share a Twix Candy Bar and a Soda.
 Simple, but for him it was memorable.

 - Talk About the Things They Love – Be sure to talk to your kids about the things THEY love.
 Give them your undivided attention.
+This includes those video games, folks!
+If it’s important to them, then make it a priority to learn more about their passions.
 Let them feel heard.

 Finding time for each of your kids doesn’t have to be difficult.
 It can be easy when you ask questions about their passions or interests.
 Books make for great discussion topics as well!